nandabritto/PP5/README.md

 * Sprint 1 - 04/01/2022 - 11/01/2022 (Finished at 09/01/2022)

   + Initial setup
-    - As a developer, I want to setup django templates
+    - As a developer, I want to set up Django templates
   + Create Database and Deployment on Heroku
-    - As a developer, I want to set up a Database to store all data
+    - As a developer, I want to set up a database to store all data
-    - As a developer, I want to deploy website on Heroku
+    - As a developer, I want to deploy a website on Heroku
   + Create user registration and login/logout features
-    - As a user I want to register on website
+    - As a user, I want to register on the website
-    - As a user I want to login on website
+    - As a user, I want to login to the website
-    - As a user I want to logout on website
+    - As a user, I want to logout on website
-    - As a site admin I want to have admin privileges
+    - As a site admin, I want to have admin privileges

 * Sprint 2 - 09/11/2022 - 16/01/2022 (1 week)

   + Create products page
-    - As a shopper I want to to see details about each available box
+    - As a shopper, I want to see details about each available box
-    - As a shopper I want to add product on my bag
+    - As a shopper, I want to add products to my bag
-    - As a shopper I want to check all available products
+    - As a shopper, I want to check all available products
-    - As a shopper I want to sort a list of products by region (Not done on this sprint.
-Will be add in future sprints)
+    - As a shopper, I want to sort a list of products by region (Not done on this sprint.
+Will be added in future sprints)

 * Sprint 3 and 4 - 17/01/2022 - 24/01/2022 (2 weeks)

   + Create order and payment pages
-    - As a user I want to pay for my product
+    - As a user, I want to pay for my product
-    - As a user I want to add my shipping and billing address
+    - As a user, I want to add my shipping and billing address
     - As a user, I want to get a confirmation email with my order and shipping details

 * Sprint 5 - 30/01/2022 - 06/02/2022

-  + Create Profile
+  + Create profile
     - As a user, I want to create my profile
-    - As a user I want to check my previous order details
+    - As a user, I want to check my previous order details

 * Sprint 6 - 07/02/2022 - 14/02/2022

-  + Add products on Box
+  + Add products to the box
-    - As a user, I want to select 5 products to add on my box
+    - As a user, I want to select five products to add to my box

   + Product Management
-    - As a site admin, I want to create products or add it to the box
+    - As a site admin, I want to create products or add them to the box
     - As a site admin, I want to delete created products
-    - As a site admin, I want to be present to a list of products to edit or delete
+    - As a site admin, I want to be present on a list of products to edit or delete

 * Sprint 7 - 13/02/2022 - 20/02/2022

   + User acceptance
-    - As a user I want to use all features on platform without major issues
+    - As a user, I want to use all features on the platform without significant issues

   + Validation
-    - As a site owner I want to make sure that all files are validateds
+    - As a site owner, I want to make sure that all files are validated

 </details>